fdeblasio/pokeemerald-expansion/notes.md

 ### Next playthrough
 - Rustboro:
     - Make it easier to specify which Walda wallpaper is obtained?
-        - Maybe color is by the hex code?
+        - 30 icons
-        - Make spaces and short strings valid?
+            - Could use 0-9 and A-T. Might cause logic errors due to inconsistency
 - Dewford:
     - Reduce Surf slots to just 3?
 (Variety will come from all the routes with water)
     - Get Exp.
 Share from Steven instead of from Mr. Stone after